Inheritance Processing in Northern Cyprus

 - Publication in the press.

-- Missing original property documents (titles);
+- Missing original property titles;

-- Legal disputes among heirs;
+- Legal disputes between heirs;

-- Outstanding debts or encumbrances on assets;
+- Outstanding debts or encumbrances on the property;

-- Need to request documents from abroad.
+- Need to request documents from abroad;

-Specifics: “Reserved Portion” and Foreigners
+Specifics: “Reserved Portion” and foreigners

-De Jure Consulting provides full support: from collecting documents and court representation to final transfer of keys and re-registration of titles in the heirs’ names.
+DeJure Consulting provides full support: from document collection and court representation to the final handover of keys and re-registration of titles in the heirs’ names.

 Book a call